cargo-bins/cargo-binstall/HELP.md

   Possible values: `1.2`, `1.3`

+* `--allow-insecure-http` — Allow plaintext HTTP requests to remote endpoints.

+   The default is to only allow HTTPS, rejecting any plaintext HTTP url.
+This option relaxes that so registries and download urls served over plain HTTP can be used, which is handy for talking to a local registry during testing.

+   Note that this is insecure and not recommended outside of testing.
 * `--root-certificates <PATH>` — Specify the root certificates to use for https connections, in addition to default system-wide ones
 * `--json-output` — Print logs in json format to be parsable
 * `--github-token <TOKEN>` — Provide the github token for accessing the restful API of api.github.com